UCSoftware/glassfrog-js/docs/PATCH.md

-# POST
+# PATCH

-These functions push data to GlassFrog and create new objects with POST HTTP requests.
+These functions modify existing data on GlassFrog with PATCH HTTP requests.

-They return a JSON with the copy of the object that was created in the body.

 They are only available for People, Projects, Metrics, and Checklist Items.